Managed by | Updated .

 Instant update phases

-Instant update (e.g. add or re-add a site to the index)
+Purpose: Add or re-add a site to the index.

 Configuring instant updates

-For instant updates to run correctly any workflow commands applied to a normal update need to be configured for the instant update using the equivalent instant update workflow commands.
+For instant updates to run correctly any workflow commands applied to a normal update need to be configured for the instant update using the equivalent instant update workflow commands applied to the correct instant update phases (as listed above).
 This means that you will need to add workflow commands for both standard and instant updates.

 As a general rule: